Investigation Status: Ongoing – Last Updated 5/19/2018

 (It should be noted that the accession of “resignation letters” through the FOIA is contested.
 It is unclear if a resignation letter would be accessible through the FOIA, or exempt due to it being a letter of “personal nature” and possibly not considered an agency record.
 This may explain the “no records” response, if OSD does not consider Mr. Elizondo’s “resignation letter” an agency document.
 What I have been unable to DEFINITIVELY address, whether by case law or past FOIA request, is whether or not an agency would issue a “no records” response, even though the resignation letter exists, but it is not considered an agency record, or would they issue a denial on the records, acknowledging they are there, but exempt due to FOIA exemption (b)(6).
 I have found evidence to the latter in response to a FOIA request for the alleged “resignation letter” that Attorney General Jeff Sessions had potentially drafted.
 If there was a resignation letter, the Department of Justice decided that they would neither confirm nor deny it even existed, based on the (b)(6) “privacy information” FOIA exemption.
 This was the letter sent to the Huffington Post in FOIA Case DOJ-2017-005525.)

-Something does not seem right, and I will post the results of the appeal when they become available.
+Something does not seem right, and I will post the results of the appeals and other FOIA requests when they become available.

 There are many things that actually concern me over the discovery of this program, which I feel will need to be addressed in the coming weeks and months.
 Let me preface my concerns, but giving my thanks and compliments to Tom Delonge, the team at the To The Stars Academy of Arts & Science, Mr. Elizondo, and all others involved for getting this information out.
 My concerns are not personal in nature, and should not take away from the work the aforementioned are doing.
 But, I feel this should be addressed.